Configuring the Delinea Connector for Use as a RADIUS Server

 3. Click User Security Policies > RADIUS.

-4. Select the Send vendor specific attributes checkbox.
+4. Select the Send vendor specific attributes check box.

 5. Click the Add Attributes button.